MaxvanHorssen/random-tilings/README.md

 We would like to express our sincere gratitude to Christophe Charlier for providing the original Matlab implementation and for giving us permission to release this Python adaptation of his program.

 # How to get started
-The package `Randomtilings` makes heavy use of:
+The package `RandomTilings` makes heavy use of:
  - NumPy
  - Matplotlib
  - Numba

 Therefore, make sure that these libraries are installed beforehand.
-Once the installation is successful, you only have to copy the folder `Randomtilings` in the same folder as your Python script or Jupyter notebook, and you can import the routines by simply calling:
+Once the installation is successful, you only have to copy the folder `RandomTilings` in the same folder as your Python script or Jupyter notebook, and you can import the routines by simply calling:
 ```python
  from RandomTilings import *
 ```